San Juan, Puerto Rico

 Throughout the island’s history, external investors have operated as self-contained units within the island, with few contributions to the local economy other than the jobs they create.
 Back in the first few decades of 1900s, when sugar was Puerto Rico’s top industry, outside plantation owners exported their production, as well as their earnings.

-Decades-old structural problems have kept the island from holding its own.
 In 1947, local officials launched an ambitious industrialization crusade in hopes of making the island more self-sufficient: Operation Bootstrap.
 Officials attracted outside capital through generous tax breaks, both at the local and federal levels.
 The idea was that mainland manufacturers would move operations to Puerto Rico, generating business for local suppliers and passing on their know-how, spawning more local companies, says Deepak Lamba-Nieves, an economic development expert at the Center for a New Economy, a San Juan-based think tank.

 What happened was the opposite.
 Instead of buying raw materials in Puerto Rico, many companies imported what they needed.
 Just like the sugar plantation owners before them, they sent both the finished product and profits back home.